-The global supply-demand balance for energy continues to be very constructive with demand approaching pre-COVID levels and tempered supply increases governed by healthy returns, particularly in CES' North American target markets.
-As the global economic recovery continued to gain momentum, increased activity and demand have led to improving commodity prices, production levels and drilling activity.
-We expect the growth in activity to continue into 2022, moderated by ongoing challenges with availability of labour and supply chain constraints.
+The global supply-demand balance for energy continues to be very constructive with demand surpassing pre-COVID levels and tempered supply increases governed by healthy returns, particularly in CES' North American target markets.
+As the global economic recovery has gained momentum, increased activity and demand have led to improving commodity prices, production levels and drilling activity.
+The ongoing military conflict in Ukraine has further exacerbated persistent global supply and demand imbalances and is likely to create continued volatility in global oil prices in the near term.
+We expect the strong activity levels to continue through the balance of 2022, moderated by ongoing challenges with availability of labour and supply chain constraints.
 CES is optimistic in its outlook for 2022 as it expects to benefit from elevated upstream activity and improved pricing across North America by capitalizing on its established infrastructure, industry leading positioning, vertically integrated business model, and strategic procurement practices.
-While the challenges surrounding the global supply chain market are expected to persist into 2022, CES remains confident that a combination of proactive inventory procurement practices, targeted pricing increases and working capital focus will help to mitigate the impact of the elevated cost environment.

-CES believes it will continue to capitalize on its asset light, consumable chemical business model and its ability to maintain a prudent cost structure in this industry activity level environment.
-CES' counter cyclical leverage model was tested during the pandemic and demonstrated its ability to remain resilient despite declines in industry activity.
-As industry activity has continued to improve, the Company has made strategic investments in working capital to manage global supply chain challenges, and will continue to focus on working capital optimization and balance sheet strength and liquidity as the year progresses.
+While the challenges surrounding the global supply chain market are expected to persist throughout 2022, CES remains confident that a combination of proactive inventory procurement practices, targeted pricing increases and working capital focus will help to mitigate the impact of the elevated cost environment.
+As industry activity has continued to improve, the Company has made strategic investments in working capital to manage global supply chain challenges and will continue to focus on working capital optimization and balance sheet strength and liquidity as the year progresses.